EliAndrewC/l7r/ai/README.md

-When feeding my campaign notes into an LLM such as Google Gemini, it's useful to have a single file with everything in one place.
-I've tried to collect all of the notes well-written enough to be useful for this purpose in one single file that can be uploaded for this purpose.
+When feeding my campaign notes into an LLM, it's useful to have a single file with everything in one place.
+I've tried to collect all of my notes which are well-written enough to be useful in one single file that can be uploaded for this purpose.